-In order to keep your house from looking too scattered, stick to a maximum of 2-3 wood tones throughout your house.
-Any more than that and it can start to look unorganized.
+There is such a thing as too many wood tones, however.
+In order to keep your house from looking too scattered, choose no more than 3 wood tones for your entire house.
+Any more than that, and it can start to look unorganized.

-A general rule of thumb is to make your wood floors and ceiling beams match.
-A light wood floor and dark wood beams can look unbalanced or top heavy.
-Sandwich your room with the same wood tone and incorporate a mix of other tones in between.
+While this isn’t absolutely necessary, an easy way to ensure balance is to match the color of your ceiling beams with the color of your wood floors.
+A light wood floor and dark ceiling beams can look unbalanced or top-heavy if not properly balanced with furniture.
+Sandwich your room with the same wood tone, and incorporate a mix of other wood colors in between.

 Where behind the scenes, exclusive advice, and candid conversations are sent straight to your inbox every week.